Enriched functional limit theorems for dynamical systems: Proofs of the dynamical enriched functional limit theorems

-The systems and the observables that we consider give rise to stochastic processes for which $\D_{q_n}$ and $\D'_{q_n}$ hold and then the conclusion follows immediately by Theorem~\ref{thm:complete-convergence}.
-A property which can be used to prove these conditions is in the next definition
+It is sufficient to show that the systems and the observables that we consider give rise to stochastic processes for which $\D_{q_n}$ and $\D'_{q_n}$ hold, since then the conclusion follows immediately by Theorem~\ref{thm:complete-convergence}.
+A property we use to prove these conditions is in the next definition

 \begin{definition} Let $\C_1$ and $C_2$ be Banach spaces of real-valued measurable functions on $\mathcal X$.
 Define the \emph{correlation} of non-zero functions $\phi\in \C_1$ and $\psi\in \C_2$ with respect to $\mu$ at time $n\in \N$ by